jesperancinha/project-signer/docs/index.md

 ## Description

+You can find all project statuses here [Project Statuse](./statuses/Build.md)

 This project serves the purpose of automatically signing all projects from the root

 The idea is to use something like: